Bob Jones University was established in 1927 by evangelist Bob Jones Sr.

 Dr. Bob Jones III continued to emphasize the need for outreach both locally and worldwide.
 He became instrumental in church planting ministries across the country and around the world through both preaching and financial support from the University.
 As part of this effort, the University established the WORLD Fund to provide financial assistance to foreign students who planned to return to their homeland to serve Christ.

 In addition, the University sent out student summer-mission teams, led by various faculty and staff members, that assisted preachers and missionaries in a variety of ways, including evangelism, building projects and church ministries.
-Today, approximately 10 mission teams minister throughout the world each summer.

 In the mid-1990s, Bob Jones University launched distance learning programs through BJU Press, which benefit thousands of students from homeschool families and Christian schools everyday.